DROP: Dimensionality Reduction Optimization for Time Series: DROP: Workload Optimization

-DROP first computes a full, $d$-dimensional basis (i.e., of dimension equal to the input dimension) via PCA over the data sample.
-However, to reduce dimensionality DROP must also determine if a smaller dimensional $TLB$-preserving transformation can be computed over this sample, and return the smallest such transform.
-In an ideal setting, the dimension of the best (smallest) transformation would be known, but in practice, this information is rarely known a priori.
-Therefore, DROP uses the $TLB$ constraint to automatically identify the size of the returned transformation.
-A na\"ive strategy would evaluate the $TLB$ for every combination of the $d$ basis vectors for every transformation size, requiring $O(2^d)$ evaluations.
-Instead, DROP exploits two key properties of PCA to avoid this.
+Given the $\dvar$-dimensional transformation from step 1, to reduce dimensionality, DROP must determine if a smaller dimensional $TLB$-preserving transformation can be obtained and return the smallest such transform.
+Ideally, the smallest $k_i$ would be known a priori, but in practice, this is not true---thus, DROP uses the $TLB$ constraint and two properties of PCA to automatically identify it.

-First, PCA via SVD produces an orthogonal linear transformation where the first principal component explains the most variance in the dataset, the second explains the second most---subject to being orthogonal to the first---and so on.
-Therefore, once DROP has computed the transformation matrix for dimension $d$, DROP obtains the transformations for all dimensions $k$ less than $d$ truncating the matrix to dimension $n\times k$.
+First, PCA via SVD produces an orthogonal linear transformation where the principal components are returned in order of decreasing dataset variance explained.
+As a result, once DROP has computed the transformation matrix for dimension $\dvar$, DROP obtains the transformations for all dimensions $k$ less than $\dvar$ by truncating the matrix to $\dvar \times k$ .

 Second, with respect to $TLB$ preservation, the more principal components that are retained, the better the lower-dimensional representation in terms of $TLB$.
 This is because orthogonal transformations such as PCA preserve inner products.
-Therefore, a full PCA (where no dimensions are omitted) perfectly preserves $\mathcal{L}_2$-distance between data points.
-As the $\mathcal{L}_2$-distance is a sum of squared (positive) terms, the more principal components that are retained, the better the representation preserves $\mathcal{L}_2$-distance.
+Therefore, an $\dvar$-dimensional PCA perfectly preserves $\ell_2$-distance between data points.
+As $\ell_2$-distance is a sum of squared (positive) terms, the more principal components retained, the better the representation preserves $\ell_2$-distance.

-Using the first property (i.e., PCA's ordering), DROP obtains all low-dimensional transformations for the sample from the $d$-dimensional basis.
-Using the second property (i.e., of monotonicity of principal components), DROP then runs binary search over these transformations to find and return the lowest-dimensional basis that attains $B$ (i.e., \textsc{compute-transform}, line~\ref{eq:basis} of Algorithm~\ref{alg:candidate}).
-If a target $B$ cannot be realized with this sample, DROP omits all further optimization steps in this iteration and continues the next iteration by drawing a larger sample.
+Using the first property, DROP obtains all low-dimensional transformations for the sample from the $\dvar$-dimensional basis.
+Using the second property, DROP runs binary search over these transformations to return the lowest-dimensional basis that attains $B$ (Alg.~\ref{alg:candidate}, l\ref{eq:basis}).
+If $B$ cannot be realized with this sample, DROP omits further optimization steps and continues the next iteration by drawing a larger sample.